NathanC/Nyx/README.md

 To run, first make sure you have `Tk` installed on your system and then install the Nyx package with `cabal`.

+It builds with multithreading enabled, and the evaluation function can evaluate moves in parallel.
+Run as `Nyx +RTS -N` to leverage this.

 This implementation isn't fully finished or polished-- the search function isn't efficient enough, non-Queen promotions aren't supported, and draw-by-repetition isn't implemented.

 ![Screenshot](https://i.imgur.com/exoJm1n.png)